satishkarki/satishkarki.github.io/_posts/2025-12-24-HomeLab-Setup.md

 ```

 ### 3. Setting Up WireGuard
-Now what I want to setup WireGuard VPN tunnel so I can access the PVE console from my main machine.
+Now I want to setup WireGuard VPN tunnel so I can access the PVE console from my main machine.
+WireGurad and VPN tunnel in general demands a separate blog, which is in my roadmap.

 From GUI > VPN > WireGuard
 - Instances > Add > Create a new instance